- What is the primary law governing trademarks in your jurisdiction?

-An online system alerts the pharmacist if a cheaper equivalent is available and the pharmacist is expected to inform the patient about such an option.
-Patients have discretion to choose the original pharmaceuticals over the generic products, but has to pay the difference between the price of the products.
-Moreover, if patient insists on to take original pharmaceuticals but they are not in the stock of pharmacy, the pharmacist are obliged to make order for them.
-R
+An online system alerts the pharmacist if a cheaper equivalent is available, and the pharmacist is expected to inform the patient about such an option.
+Patients have discretion to choose the original pharmaceuticals over the generic products but has to pay the difference between the price of the products.
+Moreover, if patient insists on to take original pharmaceuticals but they are not in the stock of pharmacy, the pharmacist is obliged to make order for them.

 - Which regulations govern generic substitution by pharmacists of brand-name drugs?

 The communiqué and circulars by the Ministry of Health govern this area.
 In Circular dated 18.06.2009 and numbered 43081 approved by Turkish Ministry of Health explicitly accepted as a right of pharmacists to suggest patients generic substitution for original products.

 Besides, Communiqué on Social Security Institute Health Practice defines generic substitution practice as “the products containing same active ingredient that can be used for the same indication; in the same equivalent groups or on the basis of the same price comparison, but in separate equivalent groups in terms of pharmacy substitution”.
 Reimbursement schemes of the Social Security Institute (SSI) are also a factor in prescribing of generic substances, and the price policy are specified in the Article 4.4.2 of Communiqué on Social Security Institute Health Practice.

 Key developments and future prospects